Probate Q&A Series

 • Gather and secure estate assets.

-• Locate heirs and beneficiaries.
+• Locate heirs and beneficiaries, as appropriate.

-• Notify creditors and review claims.
+• Notify creditors and review claims, if authorized and required in the administration.

 • Prepare an inventory and appraisement in compliance with N.C.
 Gen. Stat. §28A-12-3.